lwarnt/imap-archive/README.md

   -bs BATCH_SIZE, --batch-size BATCH_SIZE
-                        how many emails to fetch at once, default: 10 --dry-run             do not actually write anything, just print, default: false --list-mailboxes      list all available mailboxes on server and exit, default: false
+                        how many emails to fetch at once, default: 10 --dry-run             do not actually write anything, just print, default: false -l, --list-mailboxes  list all available mailboxes on server and exit, default: false -z, --zip             zip into archive, default: false
 ```

 ### Examples